gpuweb/gpuweb/design/ErrorHandling.md

    The extra CPU overhead should be acceptable for debugging purposes.

  - WebGPU could guarantee that objects such as `WebGPUQueue` and `WebGPUFence` can never be errors.
-   If this is true, then the only synchronous API that needs special casing is buffer mapping, where `mapping` is always `null` for error `WebGPUBuffer`.
+   If this is true, then the only synchronous API that needs special casing is buffer mapping, where `mapping` is always `null` for invalid `WebGPUBuffer`.

  - Should there be a mode which causes OOM errors to trigger context loss?
    Probably not necessary, since an application could manually kill the context if it sees errors in the error log.